ultimatesource/denovogear/README.md

 ### dng call: Finding Mutations in General Pedigrees

-`dng call` is a module to identify mutations on zero-loop pedigrees from SAM/BAM/CRAM files.
+`dng call` is a module that utilizes advanced peeling algorithms to identify mutations and other statistics on zero-loop pedigrees from SAM/BAM/CRAM files. `dng call` produces valid variant call format files (vcf or bcf) that can be used with other applications.

+`dng call` is capable of calcuating:
+* The probability of there being exactly one, or at least one, mutation at a site.
+* The likely library genotype at a variant site, including quality score and posterior probabilities.
+* The expected number of de novo mutations.
+* The likelihood of observed data at a site.
+* The Anderson-Darling test statistic for reference vs. alternative alleles.
+* The likely gametic genotype of the parents in a trio.

 #### Usage:

-Example: `dng call -p family.ped family.bam`
+Example: `dng call -p family.ped familyL1.bam familyL2.bam familyL3.bam`

 Print Usage: `dng help call`

 #### Pedigree File Format